 - RS machines RS1, RS2 & RS3 are of different manufactures, vintages and designs.
-Their common feature is a 48" x 48" table. - RS "control" was on table bottom for RS1 & RS2 and near top table center for RS3. - This exercise is NOT a Comparison of HALT system designs or manufacturers, but demonstrates a better method for doing so and quantifying relationships long ignored.
-FDS could be used for such. - Unless expressly stated, reference to HALT denotes the HALT process and NOT just Repetitive Shock (RS) machines - Both the PSD and the FDS lose relationships of phase and ordering of stress cycles so FDS is NOT a replication tho FDS yields an equivalent damage. - FDS is a means of generating a Statistically More Accurate Random Test based on cumulative damage from multiple field exposures.
+Their common feature is a 48" x 48" table. - Single Z axis "control" was on RS table bottoms for RS1 & RS2 and near top table center for RS3. - Unless expressly stated, reference to HALT denotes the HALT process and NOT just Repetitive Shock (RS) machines

+- NOT a Comparison of HALT system designs or manufacturers, but FDS could be used for such. - Demonstrates a better method for doing so and quantifying relationships long ignored. - Both the PSD and the FDS lose relationships of phase and ordering of stress cycles so FDS is NOT a replication tho FDS is used to yield equivalent damage. - FDS is a means of generating a Statistically More Accurate Random Test based on cumulative damage from multiple field exposures.
 Summing PSDs using enveloping or a Mil-Spec formula still rely on PSD and gRMS shortcomings.